 (a) Time for filing.
-A creditor or equity security holder subject to Bankruptcy Rule 3003(c)(2) must file a proof of claim or interest not later than 90 days after the original date set for the meeting of creditors under § 341(a) of the Code.

-(b) Rejection damages.
-A proof of claim arising from the rejection of an executory contract or unexpired lease must be filed by the later of:
+- (1) Creditors and Equity Security Holders.
+A creditor (other than a governmental unit) or equity security holder subject to Bankruptcy Rule 3003(c)(2) must file a proof of claim or interest not later than 70 days after the date of the order for relief. - (2) Governmental Units.
+A governmental unit subject to Bankruptcy Rule 3003(c)(2) must file a proof of claim not later than 180 days after the date of the order for relief. - (b) Rejection damages.
+A proof of claim arising from the rejection of an executory contract or unexpired lease must be filed by the later of: - (1) 30 days after rejection; or - (2) 70 days after the date of the order for relief.

-(i) 30 days after rejection; or
+Subdivisions (a)(1) and (b)(2) are modified to fix under Federal Rule 3003(c) a bar date for filing proofs of claim in a Chapter 11 case.
+The timeframes are consistent with the amendments to Federal Rule 3002(c).

-(ii) 90 days after the original date set for the meeting of creditors under 341(a) of the Code.
+Subdivision (a)(2) is new.
+It fixes the deadline for the filing of a proof of claim by a governmental unit in a chapter 11 case, as provided by Bankruptcy Rule 3003(c)(3).